bloominstituteoftechnology/ios-astronomy-uitesting/README.md

 ## Go Further

-- Create UI tests for a previous project that you've made at Lambda School that does not include networking or concurrency.
+- Create UI tests for a previous project that you've made at BloomTech that does not include networking or concurrency.

 **AND/OR**